isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 1. The sample size is n = 101.
 2. Missing values are present in mwt1, mwt2, and mwt1best.
 3. Most variables are numeric, except for copdseverity which is character.
+Categorical variables will need to be changed to factors.

 Missing values are a common problem.
 In a research study, we can always approach the researcher to ask them about to the missing value.
 However, since this dataset is fictitious, the missing value will be left empty. </br> </br>